VETURISRIRAM/ml-agents/docs/ML-Agents-Overview.md

 **training phase**, while playing the game with an NPC that is using its learned policy is called the **inference phase**.

-ML-Agents provides all the necessary tools for using Unity as the simulation engine for learning the policies of different objects in a Unity environment.
+ML-Agents provide all the necessary tools for using Unity as the simulation engine for learning the policies of different objects in a Unity environment.
 In the next few sections, we discuss how ML-Agents achieves this and what features it provides.